 The northeast elevation has a concrete platform with white railing and balustrades running along the base of the home where the living room is, with an additional step serving as access to the side yard.
 Two entry doors are located on either end of the living room space.
 Two additional double hung windows are covered with a boxed awning as part of the sunroom.
-The second floor has three double hung windows; two are more narrow located where the closets of the bedrooms are, and one larger looking out from the bathroom.
+The second floor has three double hung windows; two are more narrow located where the closets of the bedrooms are, and one larger where the bathroom is.